Every State’s Rules for Staying Open and Social Distancing

 No states are considering, at least as of yet, an option to return to a complete shutdown.
 But more states are mandating that people wear masks when they are anywhere in public, especially in enclosed spaces.

-As the country reached another sad milestone in the age of COVID-19, surpassing 3 million cases on July 8, there are significant variations in how states are deciding to continue opening their economies and allow people to gather again.
+As COVID-19 is spreading faster than ever, there are significant variations in how states are deciding to continue opening their economies and allow people to gather again.
+The U.S. averaged more than 62,000 new cases a day in the week between July 8 and July 15, about three times the average a month ago.

-The death toll from the coronavirus disease has climbed to nearly 134,000 as of July 9.
-The concentrations of active cases are not evenly spread across the country, and the hotspots of the virus are changing — these are the states where the coronavirus is growing the fastest right now.
+Across the country, there were nearly 3.5 million cases of COVID-19 as of July 15, or about 500,000 more than just a week ago.
+The concentrations in active cases are not evenly spread across the country, and the hotspots of the virus are changing — these are the cities where COVID-19 cases have doubled in two weeks.

-Click here to see every state’s rules for staying open and social distancing
+Click here to see every state’s rules for reopening and social distancing